poboisvert/AirflowETL/README.md

 - Dataframe and save and not passed as a XCom using a custom backend that save the file in an S3 Bucket.

-- Data save in Redshift may be duplicated.
+- Data saved in Redshift may be duplicated.

 ## References